Wei-Xia/aws-certification-resources/AWS Certified Solutions Architect - Associate/freeCodeCamp/README.md

 - **Cognito User Pools**: User directory with authentication to Identity Provider (IpD) to grant access to your app
 - **Cognito Identity Pools**: Provide temporary credentials for users to access AWS Services
 - **Cognito Sync**: Syncs user data and preferences across all devices

+## Amazon Cognito Web Identity Federation

+### Web Identity Federation

+To exchange identity and security information between an identity provider (IdP) and an application.

+### Identity Provider (IdP)

+A trusted provider of your user identity that lets you use authenticate to access other services.
+Identity Providers could be: Facebook, Amazon, Google, Twitter, Github, LinkedIn.

+### Types of Identity Providers

+The technology that behind the Identity Providers:

+- **Single Sign On (SSO)**: Security Assertion Markup Language (SAML)
+- **OpenID Connect (OIDC)**: OpenID - Web Identity Federation:

+## Amazon Cognito User Pools

+User Pool are user directories used to manage the actions for web and mobile apps such as:

+- **Sign up**
+- **Sign in**
+- **Account recovery**
+- **Account information**

+### User Pools Feature

+- Allow users to sign-in directly to the User Pool, or using Web Identity Federation
+- Use AWS Cognito as the identity broker between AWS and the identity provider
+- Successful user authentication generates a JSON Web Token (JWTs)
+- User Pools can be thought of as **the account used to access the system** (ie. email address and password)

+### User Pools Settings

+- Choose what attributes
+- Choose password requirements
+- Apply MFA
+- Restrict whether users are allow to sign up on their own or need admin verification
+- Analytics with PinPoint for user campaigns
+- Trigger customer log via Lambdas after actions such as after sign-up

+## Amazon Cognito Identity Pools

+**Identity Pools** provide **temporary AWS credentials** to access services eg. S3, DynamoDB.

+Identity Pools can be thought of as **the actual mechanism authorizing access to the AWS resources**.